madanyc/workfront-learn.en/help/workfront-proof/upload-proofs/upload-a-proof-of-a-website.md

 * The website needs to be publicly accessible, meaning it can’t be behind a firewall.
 * When creating static website proofs, the website cannot be password protected.

+## Your turn

+>[!IMPORTANT]
+>
+>Don’t forget to remind your co-workers you’re sending them a proof as part of your Workfront training.

+1. Open a project, task, or issue that you’re using for hands-on practice in Workfront.
+Make a static proof of your organization’s website.
+If it doesn’t meet the static proof criteria, you can use adobe.com.
+1. Next, make an interactive proof of your organization’s website.
+You can use adobe.com if the other website won’t work.

 <!--
 Learn more about these considerations in the articles Generate a static proof for a website or other web content and Generate an interactive proof for a website or other web content.
 -->